iMartinDav/gridify-datagrid/README.md

 ## License

 Gridify Datagrid is licensed under the ISC License.
 ```

-Make sure to replace placeholders such as `[version]`, `[license]`, and `[unpacked size]` with actual values when you update the README.md file in your GitHub repository.

-Feel free to customize the README further with additional information about features, customization options, and any other relevant details about your Gridify Datagrid component.
+Feel free to further customize the README with additional information or features you think would be helpful for users of your Gridify Datagrid component.